-Table 2: Comparison of qGAN loading for the default learning rates and an optimised one.
-The results are given for 5 different seeds.
+Comparison of qGAN loading of the normalised $1 + x^2$ distribution for the default learning rates and an optimised one as well as the direct loading.
+The qGAN results are the ones of the best seed in Table 2.
 The minimum, maximum, and average difference per bin with respect to the true value is provided (in per cent).
-The deviation from the true value is also given.
+The root mean squared error from the true value is also given.